Aaron Hernandez found not guilty of murder

 Hernandez's promising football career as a tight end with the New England Patriots fell apart in June 2013 when he was arrested in the murder of Odin Lloyd, the boyfriend of his fiancée's sister.
 Hernandez was found guilty and sentenced to life in prison without the possibility of parole in 2015, though he has appealed for a new trial in that case.

+Prosecutors in this trial said Hernandez shot and killed Safiro Furtado and Daniel de Abreu outside a nightclub.
+But defense attorneys said the prosecution's key witness, Alexander Bradley, was the true killer.

-Jurors, who began deliberations last Friday, were instructed not to consider Hernandez's prior conviction in this double-murder trial.
+Jurors, who began deliberations last Friday, were instructed not to consider Hernandez's prior conviction.
 Hernandez did not testify in either trial.

 Despite Hernandez's prior life sentence, legal experts said this double-murder trial still mattered for him personally -- and for the justice system.